-One of the biggest struggles photographers encounter is making the switch from having clients who are booking them for their prices to getting hired for their artist style and quality of work.
-It can take time but starts by changing the way you see yourself as a photographer, artist and business owner.
+One of the most significant struggles photographers encounter is making the switch from having clients who are booking them for their prices to getting hired for their artistic style and quality of work.
+It can take time but starts by changing the way you see yourself as a photographer, artist, and business owner.
 Once you value what you have and create, you can be more confident when talking to potential clients about setting up a session and can be confident in telling them what your prices are because you know that it's worth it.

 THEY APPRECIATE YOUR WORK AND TIME

 Appreciating your work and time goes hand in hand with loving your style.
 As professional photographers, it's essential to find clients who love our style, see the value in our pricing, but it's just as crucial for them to appreciate the time you put into your business.
 As professional photographers, we do more than just shoot a session.
 We work with our clients well before their session, and long after it's complete.
 We spend countless hours making sure that our clients get the best experience ever.
 Finding clients who value and respect your time should also be at the top of the list.

 Everyone starts as a beginner.
 No one starts a business and has it all figured out; this goes for the photography side of things as well as the business side.
 We learn as we go.
 When we first start, we often do it as a hobby and work with friends and family that let us work on getting better.
 Having this time to learn is important but can also bring difficulty when making the move to being a professional photographer.
 Although it might be hard, try to focus on finding clients who see you as a professional.
 The ones that see that this as a business, not a hobby.
 Find clients who understand that you are a professional business and treat you exactly like you deserve.

 NOW IT'S YOUR TURN: